Pal Joey poster

 The inciting incident occurs at 12 minutes when Joey encounters Vera Simpson, a wealthy, sophisticated former flame who represents everything Joey wants: money, status, and the easy life..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This reveals the protagonist's commitment to Joey actively chooses to pursue Vera, accepting her offer to finance his own nightclub "Chez Joey" in exchange for his companionship, betraying his budding relationship with Linda., moving from reaction to action.
+This shows the protagonist's commitment to Joey actively chooses to pursue Vera, accepting her offer to finance his own nightclub "Chez Joey" in exchange for his companionship, betraying his budding relationship with Linda., moving from reaction to action.

 The Collapse moment at 83 minutes (74% through) represents the emotional nadir.
 Here, Linda leaves Joey after he cannot commit to her, choosing his comfortable arrangement with Vera instead.
-Joey loses the one genuine relationship in his life, the "death" of his chance at real love., demonstrates the protagonist at their lowest point.
+Joey loses the one genuine relationship in his life, the "death" of his chance at real love., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 88 minutes initiates the final act resolution at 80% of the runtime.
 Joey confronts Vera, rejecting her financial control and the club she built for him.
 He chooses self-respect and the possibility of love over security, finally learning to give something up rather than take., demonstrating the transformation achieved throughout the journey.